-‘The Walking Dead’ And The Best Villains On The Show, Negan and Shane
+‘The Walking Dead’ And The Best Villains On The Show, Negan And Shane

 Another Best Villain award was given out this past week though and that award was decided by The Walking Dead viewers and fans.
 The Walking Dead had their own Best Walking Dead Villain contest.
 According to The Walking Dead, there were tens of thousands of votes and the ultimate winner was….Shane, played by Jon Bernthal!

 Shane went up against Gorman and Jadis before he finally went against Negan.
 He beat them all.
-He finally went up against the Governor in the last round and beat him in a landslide, taking 88% of the votes.
+He finally went up against the Governor in the last round and beat him in a landslide, taking 88 percent of the votes.

 It might seem strange that Shane would win over both the Governor and Negan because he’s not really a traditional villain, but his connections with other characters were close and the potential for so much more emotional damage was obvious.
 As The Walking Dead said, “he did become dangerous inside the group when he decided Lori and Carl belonged to him and did anything to protect that.”
 Sometimes the enemy that is closest to you is worse than the enemy that you know is out to get you.